-Before the 2010 reforms, no education retirees made premium contributions to their retirement health care.
+Before the 2010 reform laws, no education retirees made premium contributions to their retirement health care.
 Existing retirees and active employees with more than 25 years of service in 2010 were grandfathered and thus currently make no premium contribution to their retirement health coverage.
-The Study Commission determined that 103,000 retired educators are in this category.47
+The Study Commission determined that 103,000 retired educators were in this category.50

 Retirees fall into two categories: early retirees who retire before age 65 and Medicare-eligible retirees who retire at age 65 and older.
-The Study Commission called early retirees "the perfect storm" for health benefits funding.48 There are 20,000 retired educators in this category,49 which the Study Commission noted showed how early retirement had expanded beyond its origins in the unique career demands of police and firefighters.50 These retirees are the costliest segment on a per capita basis, comprising 11 percent of subscribers but 21 percent of the cost and averaging \$29,748 per year.
-Such retirees get the same platinum-plus health coverage as active employees until they reach 65 but are more expensive to insure due to their age and health status.
-Grandfathered in by the 2010 law, they make no premium contribution, whereas, nationally, the average early retiree pays 40 percent of the cost of coverage.51
+The Study Commission called early retirees "the perfect storm" for health benefits funding.51 There were 20,000 retired educators in this category,52 which the Study Commission noted showed how early retirement had expanded beyond its origins in the unique career demands of police and firefighters.53 These retirees are the costliest segment on a per capita basis, comprising 11 percent of subscribers but 21 percent of the cost and averaging \$29,748 per year.
+Such retirees get the same Platinum-plus health coverage as active employees until they reach 65 but are more expensive to insure due to their age and health status.
+Grandfathered in by the 2010 law, they make no premium contribution, whereas, nationally, the average early retiree pays 40 percent of the cost of coverage.54

-There are 83,000 Medicare-eligible education retirees at an average cost of \$9,970 because most of their expenses are covered by Medicare.52 The state offers a supplemental plan that covers virtually all other medical costs not covered by Medicare-amounting to about 20 percent of total retiree health costs-at no premium cost to them.
-By way of comparison, only 25 percent of large employers offer such supplemental care.
-Of those that do, only 8 percent are fully funded by the employer (like New Jersey), and 48 percent require that the retiree pay the entire premium.
-Across all employers, 91 percent require premium contributions from Medicare-eligible retirees.53 New Jersey is clearly an outlier in the generous supplemental health benefits it provides to retirees.
+The Study Commission determined that there were 83,000 Medicare-eligible education retirees at an average cost of \$9,970 because most of their expenses were covered by Medicare.55 The state offered a supplemental plan that covers virtually all other medical costs not covered by Medicare-amounting to about 20 percent of total retiree health costs-at no premium cost to them.
+By way of comparison, only 25 percent of large employers offered such supplemental care.
+Of those that did, only 8 percent were fully funded by the employer (like New Jersey), and 48 percent required that the retiree